jo/sync-tank/migrations.md

 This could be done by building full-fledged desktop or native apps or, to start simple, by transforming the already existing web application into a *Progressive Web App* that can be persisted by the browser.
 In any case, all the relevant application data has to be stored on the client.

 Now that a user can create or edit todo items even when the client is offline we need to provide a way to synchronize any changes once it comes back online.
 Luckily we have CouchDB in our team!
-There are a number of client-side adaptations like [PouchDB]('') for browsers or [Cloudant sync]() for phones that provide CouchDB-like storing capabilites for clients and implement the Couch replication protocol so synchronizing data between different parts of the system becomes simple and fun.
+There are a number of client-side adaptations like [PouchDB]('') for browsers or [Cloudant sync]() for phones that provide CouchDB-like storing capabilities for clients and implement the Couch replication protocol so synchronizing data between different parts of the system becomes simple and fun.

 We're not done yet, though.
 We do have an application that does not break when the client is offline and that synchronizes changes.
 But how can we stay agile with this kind of setup?
 Lets put it this way: